vtt278/Microcontroller_Systems/README.md

 Wi-Fi and Adafruit IO connectivity allow the system to send temperature, humidity, and both soil moisture values to individual Adafruit IO feeds.
 If the connection drops, the ESP32 automatically attempts to reconnect to both Wi-Fi and Adafruit IO.

 Connections:
- - SHTC3: I2C (SDA/SCL from ESP32)
+ - SHTC3 → I2C (SDA/SCL from ESP32)
- - Soil Moisture Sensor 1: GPIO33 (analog input)
+ - Soil Moisture Sensor → GPIO33 (analog input)
- - Soil Moisture Sensor 2: GPIO32 (analog input)
+ - Soil Moisture Sensor 2 → GPIO32 (analog input)
- - OLED Display: I2C (SDA/SCL from ESP32)
+ - OLED Display → I2C (SDA/SCL from ESP32)
  - All sensors powered from 3.3V and GND

 Power and data flow summary: